rfcoding/PathOfCraftingCode/README.md

-# poe_clicker
+# Path of Crafting

-PoE simulator for mobile.
-Crafting and clicker game
+PoE crafting simulator for Android and iOS

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: